 Identity Does Not Mask Uncertainty

 Systems drift when uncertainty is hidden behind confidence.
-Identity, authority, or reputation often pressures actors to present certainty where none exists, delaying correction and amplifying risk.
+Identity or reputation often pressures actors to present certainty where none exists, amplifying risk.

 This directive enforces explicit uncertainty.